-Dr Lisa Lole is currently employed as a balanced academic (Lecturer), teaching into research methods and statistics, at Central Queensland University, Australia.
-She has a strong understanding of research design principles, statistical analysis, mixed methods design, interviewing techniques, scientific writing, and project management.
+Dr Lisa Lole currently teaches into qualitative and quantitative research methods at Central Queensland University, Australia.
+She has a strong understanding of a range of qualitative, quantitative, mixed methods, and literature review research design and analysis principles, statistical analysis, critical thinking, scientific writing, and project management.

-Her research interests are varied but centre around behavioural addictions, behaviour change, and motivation psychology, more broadly; accordingly, she has also been involved in a variety of projects, spanning gambling, substance use, social media use, developmental disorders, experimental cognitive psychology, and health promotion.
+Her research interests are varied but centre around behavioural addictions, health, and motivation psychology.
+Much of her research is in problem gambling, modern technology, and the motivations for engaging with these; however, she has been involved in a variety of projects, spanning gambling, substance use, social media use, developmental disorders, experimental cognitive psychology, and healthcare delivery, and health promotion.

 Central Queensland University